 Are the plans viable?
 How do they compare?

 At the time of writing, the Senate’s bill is still in committee.
 While it enjoys bipartisan support there is no assurance of its passage during the next six or so weeks of the current congress.
-Even supporters of the the bill have criticised it for its cuts to scientific studies and education.
+Even supporters of the the bill have criticized it for its cuts to scientific studies and education.
 The overall cost of the of the bill could be an issue for it as well.
 The desire to save money has reduced the scope of the space program before, most recently with the fate of the Constellation program.

 Rather importantly for this mission the technology to merely get to Mars and back again is quite possible, they are just remarkably expensive.
 Portions of the Orion craft and the Space Launch System have already been constructed and tested successfully.
 While there is doubt on the ability to achieve the 2021 launch date, there is little doubt that it will be launched.